 Herbert H. Woodson

 Dr. Woodson joined UT-Austin in 1971 and served as the Electrical Engineering Department chair from 1971 to 1981, as associate dean for development and planning, 1986-87 and as acting dean, 1987-88.
 He was appointed Dean of Engineering in July 1988 and served until September 2001.
-Dr. Woodson is now Dean Emeritus.
+Dr. Woodson was Dean Emeritus.

 His faculty webpage (the source of the above) can be found here.